Surfsol/Sprint-Challenge--User-Interface/README.md

 Semantic HTML  provides a way for developers to organize and read each others code.

-Name two big differences between display: block; and display: inline;. display inline : you can set  width and height respects top and bottom margins and padding
+Name two big differences between display: block; and display: inline;. display inline respects top and bottom margins and padding and elements are displayed in same block on same line.

-What are the 4 areas of the box model?
+display: block  elements are displayed in a block.
+Blocks also have whitespace above or below.

-Top, Right, Bottom, Left
+What are the 4 areas of the box model? margins, borders, padding, and the actual content

-While using flexbox, what axis does the following property work on: align-items: center? x and y axis
+While using flexbox, what axis does the following property work on: align-items: center? x axis

 Explain why git is valuable to a team of developers.
 Git allows many developers to share, organize and work on the same project simoutaneously.
 It is also a great way to back up your files.